 Statistically speaking, patients who use a combination of cognitive, emotional and physical self-managed care techniques fare much better than patients who rely completely on the traditional treatments for sciatica.
 Neither has an advantage in finding a cure, but the self-managed patients report living better and avoiding the many risks associated with the worst medical therapies, including drugs, injections and surgeries.

 Therefore, it is our continuing recommendation that all sciatica sufferers become more involved in their diagnostic and treatment protocols.
 Better yet, we suggest that self-managed care provides some of the best pain relieving results, at the lowest risk.
 It is natural for us to get behind home-based techniques that lead to markedly improved mindbody health and fewer, less severe symptomatic flares.
-For more information of these methods of pain relief, talk to your doctor, therapist or a qualified pain coach.
+For more information of these sciatica tips, talk to your doctor, therapist or a qualified pain coach.